chococlat/DesktopMemo/README.md

 The app is currently working properly only in this precise setup:

 - You must have a static wallpaper, not a slideshow, not a solid color.
-- If you want the notes to allign with the preview you need to use a 1920x1080 monitor.
+- If you want the notes to allign with the preview you need to use a 1920x1080 monitor, and the scale of the system must be 100%.
-- If you have more monitors you cant use them to add the notes, even though they will appear after you added them in your main monitor.
+- If you have more monitors you can't use them to add the notes, even though they will appear after you added them in your main monitor.

 All of these problems will be solved as soon as i see that people want to use the app.
 I created the app for my setup, so if i am the only one using it i dont really care to change it.